Scientology and homosexuality: Ruth Minshull's book

-Attempts to "cure" homosexuality
+Attempts to change sexual orientation

 There is some evidence that Hubbard's Dianetics movement sought to use Dianetics to "cure" homosexuality.
-In January 1951, the Hubbard Dianetic Research Foundation of Elizabeth, New Jersey, published Dianetic Processing: A Brief Survey of Research Projects and Preliminary Results, a booklet providing the results of psychometric tests conducted on 88 people undergoing Dianetics therapy.
-It presents case histories and a number of X-ray plates to support claims that Dianetics had cured "aberrations" including bipolar disorder, asthma, arthritis, colitis, and "overt homosexuality", and that after Dianetic processing, test subjects experienced significantly increased scores on a standardized IQ test.
+In January 1951, the Hubbard Dianetic Research Foundation of Elizabeth, New Jersey, published a booklet of results from psychometric tests conducted on 88 people undergoing Dianetics therapy.
+It presents case histories and a number of X-ray plates to support statements that Dianetics had cured "aberrations" including bipolar disorder, asthma, arthritis, colitis, and "overt homosexuality", and that after Dianetic processing, test subjects experienced significantly increased scores on a standardized IQ test.

 In Hubbard's 1951 book Handbook for Preclears, he set out instructions for Dianeticists to "cure" homosexuality.
-After claiming that the cause of homosexuality was a fixation on a dominant parent of the opposite sex, he advised, "Break this life continuum concept by running sympathy and grief for the dominant parent and then run off the desires to be an effect and their failures and the homosexual is rehabilitated."
+After stating that the cause of homosexuality was a fixation on a dominant parent of the opposite sex, he advised, "Break this life continuum concept by running sympathy and grief for the dominant parent and then run off the desires to be an effect and their failures and the homosexual is rehabilitated."

-Hubbard urged society to tackle the issue of "sexual perversion" (including homosexuality), calling it "of vital importance, if one wishes to stop immorality, and the abuse of children."
+Hubbard urged society to tackle the issue of "sexual perversion" (including homosexuality), calling it "of vital importance, if one wishes to stop immorality, and the abuse of children".
 In Science of Survival, he called for drastic action to be taken against sexual perverts, whom he rated as "1.1 individuals":

 In later years, Hubbard sought to distance himself from efforts to regulate the sexual affairs of lay Scientologists.
 In a 1967 policy letter, he declared: "It has never been any part of my plans to regulate or to attempt to regulate the private lives of individuals.
-Whenever this has occurred, it has not resulted in any improved condition...Therefore all former rules, regulations and policies relating to the sexual activities of Scientologists are cancelled."
+Whenever this has occurred, it has not resulted in any improved condition...
+Therefore all former rules, regulations and policies relating to the sexual activities of Scientologists are cancelled."
 Members of the Sea Org remained under strict rules according to a 1978 order.